Black jeans with Turtleneck sweater— a women's outfit

 Why it works

 Two pieces, multiple occasions.
 The black jeans brings the slightly more formal alternative to dark indigo.
 The turtleneck sweater answers it — solo or under a blazer — the silhouette quietly communicates confidence.
-All-monochrome is high-contrast and architectural.
+Black on white is architectural and photographs beautifully; in person it can go stark.

 Smart-casual sweet spot.
 Reads put-together at a restaurant, fine in most modern offices, never overdressed at a weekend event.